briannzhou/briannzhou/README.md

 ###

 <p align="left">I also love hiking, lifting, Chinese food, cooking, and string instruments.
-My best lift total is 1005 lbs, I help run a pop-up restaurant on campus, and I mess around in the Army Reserve. <br><br>You can find me (and my cooking) on</p>
+My best lift total is 1005 lbs, I help run a pop-up restaurant on campus, and I'm in the Army Reserve. <br><br>You can find me (and my cooking) on</p>

 ###